Professional Science Master’s (PSM) Program

-The Water Resources Management concentration is an interdisciplinary and practical graduate program prepares graduates for effective science communication and problem solving skills, entrepreneurship and technical innovation, in order to address the global challenges of water availability, quality and sustainability.
+The Water Resources Management concentration is an interdisciplinary program that prepares graduates for effective communication and problem solving skills, entrepreneurship, and technical innovation in order to address the global challenges of water availability, quality, and sustainability.

-Because UDC is the nation’s only exclusively urban landgrant, no institution is as uniquely positioned to address the lack of opportunities for professionals to gain practical knowledge and conduct applied research to address increasing demands on urban land for food production and improve urban sustainability and water security.
+As the nation’s only exclusively urban public land grant university, no institution is as uniquely positioned a UDC to address the lack of opportunities for professionals to gain practical knowledge and conduct applied research to address increasing demands on urban land for food production and improve urban sustainability and water security.

-The Urban Agriculture concentration connects the dots between locally grown food, nutritional health and economic empowerment to make urban farming a successful business.
-The program offers students a chance to see sustainable research techniques applied in action, whether it be at the 143-acre Firebird Farm in Beltsville, Maryland, our 3-acre innovative mobile urban farm in Ward 7 of the District, or the 20,000 sq. ft. rooftop farm right here on the Van Ness campus.
+The Urban Agriculture concentration connects locally grown food, nutritional health, and economic empowerment to develop urban farming into thriving industry.
+The program offers students a chance to see sustainable research techniques applied in real-world settings such as UDC’s 143-acre Firebird Farm in Beltsville, Maryland, the university’s 3-acre mobile urban farm in Ward 7, or the 20,000 sq. ft. rooftop farm on the Van Ness campus.

 CAUSES Academic Programs